 For instance:

 - The large dog was pursuing the little cat.
-(The sizes of the dog and cat are indicated, respectively, by the adjectives “big” and “small”).
+(The sizes of the dog and cat are indicated, respectively, by the adjectives “big” and “small”) – demonstrates size comparison.

 - She attended the gathering dressed magnificently.
-(The dress’s caliber is denoted by the adverb “beautiful”).
+(The dress’s caliber is denoted by the adverb “beautiful”) – note: this should be “adjective” for accuracy in description.

 For instance: